Table of Contents

 Why am I getting boils all of a sudden?

 Bacterial infections cause boils.
-If you suddenly start having boils, you need to evaluate your hygiene level, stress level, recent contacts made, etc. If the boils are many at the same point, it could be a carbuncle.
+If you suddenly start having boils, you need to evaluate your hygiene level, stress level, recent contacts made, etc. It could be a carbuncle if the boils are many simultaneously.
 Carbuncles require the immediate attention of a health expert.

 Are there foods that can cause boils?

-Research is yet to confirm this, but some foods are believed to increase an individual’s chances of having boils.
+Research has yet to confirm this, but some foods are believed to increase an individual’s risk of boils.
 Excessive consumption of sugary foods like corn syrup, soda, white flour, noodles, etc., can contribute to inflamed skin lesions and sores.
 If you are committed to staying away from practices that could cause boils, stay away from them.

 What happens if you leave a boil untreated?